Skip to content

 Bitcoin Halving 2012 (First Halving)

-Before the first halving on November 28, 2012, the block reward was set at 50 Bitcoins.
-After the event, the reward was reduced to 25 Bitcoins per block.
+Before the first halving on November 28, 2012, the block reward was set at 50 BTC.
+After the event, the reward was reduced to 25 BTC per block.

 Cryptocurrency mining software Slush Pool was the first to mine the block using a Radeon HD 5800 miner.